mikbukow/rcos-status-updates/fall_2018/week_05.md

 ## Last Week's Accomplishments

-> We started to use html and bootstrap to begin coding some of the website pages that we wireframed earlier.
-I finished a progess page with the help of some online tutorials.
+> We began to finally start coding with html and bootstrap.
+I did a few small snipets of practice code and followed some tutorials to get the hang of it.
+We used to wirframes as template designs to start implementing web pages.
+I created the progress page, the page that students can use to track their progress on current projects they are working on and projects they have already completed.

 ## This Week's Plan

-> We plan to continue creating the web pages and also learn React
+> We realized that React might be a better framework than flask, so this weeks task is to begin getting familar with React and also continue to implement web pages.
+We are going to see if flask is still a viable framework to use so our work isnt lost, but it's looking like we are going to switch to React after touching base with the backend team.

 > Examples:

 ## Anything Blocking?

-> We realized flask wasnt the best frameowork for our website, so we decided to switch to React so we have to learn that now.
+> After talking with the backend team, we realized Flask might not be the best framework to use.
+React would be a better one to use.
+We now are going to start learning react.
+If we do switch, this will be kind of like moving back since we finally started getting used to Flask.

 ## Notes